Nearly 600 kids go missing in TN each month; How the public plays a role in their safe recovery - NewsBreak

 What happens when a child is reported missing?

-The TBI works with local and state law enforcement, as well as national organizations like the National Center for Missing and Exploited Children (NCMEC), to share information, offer investigative support and issue alerts in some of the most serious cases.Boyfriend arrested in Williamson County after woman reported missing in East TN
+The TBI works with local and state law enforcement, as well as national organizations like the National Center for Missing and Exploited Children (NCMEC), to share information, offer investigative support and issue alerts in some of the most serious cases.‘No freaking way’: Unwelcome bear moves into Florida neighborhood, eats residents’ avocados

 “I work with the National Center for Missing and Exploited Children on a pretty much daily basis,” Smitherman said.
 “They also are notified on their level.
 On some of our older (cases), they do some of the age progression photos for us.”